fastn-stack/fastn-vscode/README.md

 If you have any ideas on how to improve it, or have any general feedback about it, head over to our discussion page, or hop on to
 [our Discord: fastn.com/discord](https://fastn.com/discord/).

-Enjoy building with the `fastn` Syntax Highlighting extension for Visual Studio Code!
+Enjoy building with the `fastn` Extension for Visual Studio Code!